yuhaoliu7456/CVPR2020-HAttMatting/README.md

 ## Dataset

 Our Dinstinctions-646 are composed of 646 foreground images with manually annotated alpha mattes.
 We will release this dataset for encouraging future research on trimap-free image matting.
-We will not post a public download link and if you need this dataset for academic research, please send a email to us for getting it.
+We will not post a public download link and if you need this dataset for academic research, please send us a email for getting it.

-**Coming soon ...**

 ## Citation
 If you use this code and dataset for your research, please cite our paper: